 Among significant alterations was the elimination of the final verses of Mark’s gospel.
 Cresswell argues that this, the earliest of the canonical gospels, would not in its original form have described a miraculous resurrection.
 Now, however, whatever was there has been cut; the gospel ends, in the earliest surviving sources, with the discovery of an empty tomb.
 Twelve more verses were added to make up for what is missing and appear in some of the later manuscripts.

 In order to please their Roman sponsors, who were of course actually responsible for the crucifixion, Christians also put in a reference to the Jews having killed Jesus.
-The inclusion of this spiteful and mistaken libel, under the name of the apostle Paul, has contributed to untold mayhem down through the centuries.
+The inclusion of this mistaken libel, under the name of the apostle Paul, has contributed to untold mayhem down through the centuries.

 The Vatican’s own early manuscript, Codex Vaticanus is certainly closely related.
 But it was produced with reference both to Codex Sinaiticus and to their common exemplar.
 For the core of the New Testament, it is thus a copy.